-Casa Batlló is one of the two astounding masterpieces that were designed by the world-renowned Catalan architect Antoni Gaudi in the early 1900’s, more than a century ago.
-It is a true masterpiece which seduces visitors by its exceptional design.
+Casa Batlló is one of the two astounding masterpieces that were designed by the world-renowned Catalan architect Antoni Gaudi in the early 1900s, more than a century ago.
+It is a true masterpiece that seduces visitors with its exceptional design.
 Casa Batlló is located at number 43 of the Paseo de Gracia, a road that in the past connected the city to the “Villa de Gracia”, now fully integrated as a district of the city.

-The building is also well-known as the ‘House of Bones’ by the local people in Barcelona.
-Because it has a skeletal organic quality about it.
-This can boldly be seen throughout the exterior of the building where the balconies are shaped like masks which project a skull-like image.
-Furthermore, the pillars supporting them look distinctively like bones.
-The house has Gaudi Typical designed becasue it avoides straight lines whenever possible.
+The building is also known as the ‘House of Bones’ by the local people in Barcelona, as it has a skeletal organic quality about it.
+This can boldly be seen throughout the exterior of the building, where the balconies are shaped like masks that project a skull-like image and the pillars supporting them look distinctively like bones.
+Typical of Gaudí, straight lines are avoided whenever possible.
 The first floor features irregularly sculpted oval windows.

-The Cultural Visit is an enchanted journey which can be experienced through the tour that lasts for approximately one hour.
+The Cultural Visit is an enchanted journey that can be experienced through the tour that lasts for approximately one hour.
 It passes through the Noble Floor, the Roof Terrace with its mythical Chimneys (where you will see the famous backbone of the dragon slain by Sant Jordi, or Saint George), and the fabulous building well (once the communal stairwell).
 The tour finishes with the splendid entrance hall and the main staircase.
-You can buy the tickets in here.